Ana Vaz: Apiyemiyekî?

 Meghana Bisineer: The Stone

-Mohammad Reza Aslani: Hassanlou Cup: Story of One Who Asks
+Mohammad Reza Aslani: Hassanlou Cup: Story of the One Who Asks

 Yoko Ono, John Lennon: FLY